Exploring The Temples of Abydos: A Visitor's Guide

 It's unfortunately closed to the public.
 Head to the back of the Temple of Seti I to get a decent overall view of the building.

 Temple of Ramses II

-Northwest of the Temple of Seti I, lying partly under the modern village of Abydos, is a Temple of Ramses I, and a short distance away is the remnants of the once grand Temple of Ramses II, also dedicated to Osiris and the cult of the dead King.
+A short distance away are the remnants of the once grand Temple of Ramses II, also dedicated to Osiris and the cult of the dead pharaoh.
 In front of the present entrance was a large court of which only a few traces remain.
-The masonry of the temple itself is preserved only to a height of 2m, but it is still possible to trace the outlines of a court surrounded by colonnades with pillars and Osiris figures, similar to those in Luxor's Ramesseum.
+The masonry of the temple itself is preserved only to a height of two meters, but it is still possible to trace the outlines of a court surrounded by colonnades with pillars and Osiris figures, similar to those in Luxor's Ramesseum.

-The temple was much more sumptuous and more carefully built than any of the other buildings of Ramses II known to us.
-It was constructed of fine grained limestone, with red and black granite for the doorways, sandstone for the columns and alabaster for the innermost sanctuary.
+It was constructed of fine-grained limestone, with red and black granite for the doorways, sandstone for the columns, and alabaster for the innermost sanctuary.
 The mural decorations are in delicate low relief with some of the best preserved paintings in the first court depicting a sacrificial procession.
-The reliefs on the outside of the temple (north and west sides), worked in fine white limestone, are among the finest produced in the reign of Ramses II and depict scenes from the King's war against the Hittites
+The reliefs on the outside of the temple (north and west sides), worked in fine white limestone, are among the finest produced in the reign of Ramses II and depict scenes from the pharaoh's war against the Hittites